unioslo/zabbix-cli/docs/guide/configuration.md

 #### `default_admin_usergroups`

-Default user groups to give read/write permissions to groups created with `create_hostgroup` and `create_templategroup` commands when no `--rw-groups` option is given.
+Default user groups to give read/write permissions to groups created with `create_hostgroup` and `create_templategroup` when `--rw-groups` option is not provided.

 Type: `List[str]`